-The beautiful former Soviet country of Georgia resting high in the Caucasus Mountains at the meeting point of Europe and Asia is an unignorable tourist destination for travel-buffs.
-In a short span of only three month, from January to March this year (2018), it witnessed over a million international arrivals.
-If you wonder what makes this hotspot so desirable, the fun facts about Georgia below will give you a better picture.
+The beautiful former Soviet country of Georgia, resting high in the Caucasus Mountains at the meeting point of Europe and Asia, is the most sought-after tourist destination.
+In a short span of time, it has become the new darling of avid travellers, witnessing over a million international arrivals each year.
+If you wonder what makes this country so desirable, the fun facts about Georgia below will give you a better picture.

 Also Read: Best Time to Visit Georgia

 4. UNESCO World Heritage Sites in the Country – MtskhetaOne of the most interesting historical facts about Georgia, apart from its spectacular landscapes, hidden caves and medieval churches; is its several UNESCO World Heritage sites.
 It includes the ancient capital city of Mtskheta, a huge cathedral complex of Bagrati and Gelati and the mountainous region of Svaneti.

 5. Europe’s highest settlement in Georgia – Ushguli